paul-hammant-fork/That-FlutterDriver-Tutorial/README.md

 This repo is the code from Natalie Masse Hooper's tutorial: "How to write an integration test in Flutter" detailed at [http://cogitas.net/write-integration-test-flutter/](http://cogitas.net/write-integration-test-flutter/).

-Intefration tests, as Flutter would have it, are UI-clicking tests that are a high-confidence test of your solution in an emulator.
-Once running they are fast enough, but to get there they
+Integration tests, as Flutter would have it, are UI-clicking tests that are a high-confidence test of your solution in an emulator.
+Once running they are fast enough, but to get there they take a little while to launch the SUT in QEMU.

 ## Installing Flutter's bits and pieces: